Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 Why is car insurance so expensive for young drivers?

 Insurance companies price premiums based on statistical risk.
 Drivers under 25 — especially those under 20 — have significantly higher accident rates due to limited experience, underdeveloped hazard perception, and riskier driving behaviors.
-Insurers use decades of claims data to set rates that reflect this elevated risk.
-The less experience you have, the more you'll pay until your record proves otherwise.
+Teen drivers have crash rates nearly 3x higher per mile than drivers over 20.
+Insurers use decades of claims data to set rates that reflect this elevated risk, and the less experience you have, the more you'll pay until your record proves otherwise.

 What is the cheapest car insurance for drivers under 25?